-Fairbanks, Alaska, Carbon Monoxide (CO) Maintenance Plan Summary
+Fairbanks, Alaska, Carbon Monoxide (CO) Maintenance Plan and Second 10-Year Limited Maintenance Plan Summary

 Background of the Plan: The urban portion of the Fairbanks North Star Borough (FNSB) was designated in 1990 as a nonattainment area for CO and classified as moderate.
 Fairbanks was reclassified as a serious nonattainment area for failing to attain the ambient eight-hour CO health standard by the December 31, 1995 deadline on March 30, 1998.
 A new plan was required by October 1, 1999.
 However, an attainment plan was not submitted to EPA by the deadline.
 On April 3, 2000, the EPA published a Federal Register Notice (65 FR 17444) stating that initial, mandatory sanctions would be triggered if a new plan was not submitted by October 2, 2001.
 In March 2001 Fairbanks and the Department of Environmental Conservation submitted a request to EPA for an extension of the attainment date from December 31, 2000 to December 31, 2001.
 On May 25, 2001, EPA granted approval.
 (66 FR 28836).
 Alaska submitted a new plan on August 30, 2001, and EPA approved the plan on February 4, 2002 (67 FR 5064).